appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 ## Create a query

 This section talks about creating a DB query in Appsmith.
-To learn about API queries, please check [Configuring APIs](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis).
+To learn about API queries, please check [Create an API query](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis).

 Follow the below steps to create a database query in the query editor: